Breaking News

 According to his résumé, Solly supported other DOGE engineers on projects including “Digital SSN,” “SSN verification API (EDEN 2.0),” and “Death Master File cleanup,” the last of which refers to an SSA database that contains millions of Social Security records for deceased Americans.
 The purpose of maintaining the database is to limit the potential for fraud, blocking would-be thieves from stealing the identities of those who have died.

-The API (application programming interface), meanwhile, could be used to allow different software programs to communicate with one another, sharing data between them.
+The application programming interface, or API, meanwhile, could be used to allow different software programs to communicate with one another, sharing data between them.

 “In this case, it could allow Social Security data to be accessed by agencies and institutions outside of SSA,” reported WIRED.

-Solly also may have had access to SSA’s Numerical Identification System, also known as NUMIDENT, according to an earlier report from The Washington Post that identified the whistleblower complaint but did not name Solly as the accused offender.
-NUMIDENT hosts even more sensitive data: cataloguing all the information included in a Social Security number application, such as full names, birth dates, race, and other personally identifiable information.
+Solly also may have had access to SSA’s numerical identification system, also known as NUMIDENT, according to an earlier report from The Washington Post that identified the whistleblower complaint but did not name Solly as the accused offender.
+NUMIDENT hosts even more sensitive data, cataloguing all the information included in a Social Security number application, such as full name, birth date, race, and other personally identifiable information.

 DOJ Spent Months Emailing Wrong Address in Quest for 2020 Revenge